crabmusket/haskell-simple-concurrency/src/tutorial.md

 But what can we do if the selection times out somehow?
 How can we provide a value of type `a` when we don't even know what that type might be?

-There are two approaches I will illustrate now, and at least one more that I won't (using the `Default` or `Monoid` typeclasses).
+There are two approaches I will illustrate now, and at least one more that I won't (using a typeclass like `Default` or `Monoid`).
 First, let's do it the easy way - after a certain time, we'll just provide a default value!
 This is as easy as adding one more `MVar` to the selection, which is set to be filled at a certain time.
 We can write a utility function to provide just such an `MVar`: